 The example below shows how the transfer program uses the commit variable to decide whether to commit or rollback the transaction.
 If the commit variable is 1 (true), the transaction is committed.
 If the commit variable is 0 (false), the transaction is rolled back.
 In the next example, the 0 sent to commit() means that heuristics will not be reported.
-See "Transaction completion" on page 75 for information about heuristics.
+See "Transaction completion" for information about heuristics.

 '''

 CORBA::Boolean commit = 1;

-...

 if(commit)

-{

 cout << " Committing transaction " << endl;

 current->commit(0);

-}

 else

-{

 cout << " Rolling back transaction " << endl;

 current->rollback();

-}

-...

 '''